lsds/TaLoS/README.md

 transitions asynchronously and leveraging user-level threading inside the enclave.

+The code is accompanied with a [technical report](https://www.doc.ic.ac.uk/research/technicalreports/2017/DTRS17-5.pdf), containing details about the architecture and performance results.

 In contrast to the [SSL add-on for the Intel SGX SDK](https://software.intel.com/en-us/sgx-sdk/download), TaLoS exposes the OpenSSL/LibreSSL API to untrusted code outside of the enclave.
 This means that existing applications can use the TaLoS library with no or only minor